 Besides some printed books, we also have the following eBooks through the library's purchase.
 Click "Access for Phillips Academy link in the middle of the page to open the eBook.

-It is an authoritative eBook resource that features important works of scholarship in the history of art, architecture, decorative arts, photography, and design.
-Discover important art and architectural history scholarship from some of the world's finest publishers and museums in an innovative new way.
+This Yale University Press eBook resource features important works of scholarship in the history of art, architecture, decorative arts, photography, and design.
 Peer-reviewed born-digital content is also published on the A&AePortal.

 This reference database covers the people, places, and events in the broad expanse of history from the mid 15th century to the present.
 Some primary sources may also be found here.